rakesh-p/Atmoshack2018/README.md

 Various approaches are welcome: Create new solutions or add atmosphere-smart features to existing solutions.
 Propose innovative data visualisations for academic purposes or for raising awareness around the atmospheric environment.
 Mobile, web apps, platforms or hardware - it’s your call how to improve the quality of life for many!

+### Dataset offering
+An overview of the complete set of datasets available for this event is listed in [this](https://nbviewer.jupyter.org/github/rakesh-p/Atmoshack2018/blob/master/02-jupyter/intro.ipynb) Jupyter Notebook

 ### Solution domains we appreciate
 * Air-quality apps
 * Traffic and navigation